ethanengmann/nj-public-golf-rankings/README.md

 One row per course with:

-# NJ Public Golf Course Rankings

-This project ranks public golf courses in New Jersey using a custom model that blends on-course quality with real-world pricing.

-As a scratch golfer who has played most of these courses, I built a structured scoring system that:

-- Rates **layout**, **difficulty**, and **conditions** on a 1–10 scale
-- Collects **Saturday 12–2 PM prices** from course websites
-- Converts prices into a **value score** using a calibrated price → value curve
-- Combines golf quality and value into a final **composite score** and ranking

-The goal is to turn personal golf knowledge into a reproducible, data-driven analytics project.

----

-## Data

-All data lives in the `data/` folder:

-### **`nj_public_courses_ratings.csv`**

-One row per course with:

 - `course` – course name
 - `county` – county in New Jersey
 - `layout_score` – 1–10 rating of routing/design